rubenolander/phunstuph/README.md

 This minor page has been used a place for me to ~~create some art~~ practice PHP and programming think in general.
 It's existence is thanks to school work but I will look at it as a stepping stone to my future life with imposter syndrome.

 "This was the first project I did, connected to web development.
-Sweet jebus.
+Sweet jeebus.
 But look how far I've come today!"

 You can find the deployed page by following the link below. http://www.ruebn.se/phunstuph/